Mission-to-Mars-July-2021/Team-2/README.md

 ## Team Values
 Eat a lot of food
 Be Honest with you sleep schedule
+Do no less than what you need to do to succeed

 ## Scrum Git
 Replace with your name and item.